Issogr/llm-launcher/README.md

 - Docker (and Docker service running)
 - Curl for connectivity testing
 - One of the following text editors: nano, vim, vi (or set your $EDITOR environment variable)
+- Docker permissions for the current user (or ability to run sudo commands)

 Additionally, depending on your chosen backend:
 - For option 1: Local Ollama installation